“If thou bear the cross cheerfully, it will bear thee.” – Thomas A’ Kempis.

 “…In the course of a now centuries-old history, Protestantism has made an important contribution to the realization of Christian faith, fulfilling a positive function in the development of the Christian message and, above all, often giving rise to a sincere and profound faith in the individual non-Catholic Christian…”

 In 2006, Benedict XVI met with the Ecumenical Patriarch (Bartholomew I), who has a position of honour as first among equals in the Orthodox church.
 Building on previous developments both leaders issued a Common declaration, indicating their commitment to closer co-operation.

 Benedict XVI and Bartholomew I in Turkey, 2006

 A Prayer for Unity

-A Comparison table between Orthodoxy, Protestantism and Roman Catholicism is also available together with a chart:
+» A Comparison table between Orthodoxy, Protestantism and Roman Catholicism is available.

 May God bless you as you read these pages.